Cenovus cuts full-year spending forecast, boosts dividend

 Oct 2 (Reuters) - Oil and gas producer Cenovus Energy Inc CVE.TO on Wednesday lowered its spending forecast for the year and said will raise its quarterly dividend, as it focuses on giving more money back to shareholders.

-The company said its capital budget for 2019 is now forecast to be between C$1.1 billion ($830.25 million) and C$1.2 billion, about C$150 million lower than the midpoint of its previous forecast.
+The company said its capital budget for 2019 is now forecast to be between C$1.1 billion and C$1.2 billion, about C$150 million lower than the midpoint of its previous forecast.

-Oil and gas companies have been pressed hard by investors to scale back spending and show more returns, clean up their balance sheets and boost cash flow as oil prices remain volatile with ongoing global trade uncertainties.

-Cenovus said its five-year plan will focus on growing its cumulative free funds flow to C$11 billion, while increasing production by 2% to 3% per year.

 (Reporting by Shariq Khan in Bengaluru; Editing by Shounak Dasgupta)